galshirizli/websocketApp/README.md

    docker-compose -f ./websocketApp/docker-compose.yaml up -d
    ```
 ## Access
-- For App1, browse to: 'https://<RHEL8-IP>/app1' or 'http://<RHEL8-IP>:3000'
+- For App1, browse to: 'https://RHEL8-IP/app1' or 'http://RHEL8-IP:3000'
-- For App2, browse to: 'https://<RHEL8-IP>/app2' or 'http://<RHEL8-IP>:3001'
+- For App2, browse to: 'https://RHEL8-IP/app2' or 'http://RHEL8-IP:3001'

 ## Delivery
-If you have Docker Hub and Git credentials, you can run the Jenkinsfile in a Jenkins server to:

-1. Build the images for App1 and App2.
-2. Push the images to Docker Hub.
-3. Update the tags in the Docker Compose file stored in Git.
+Ensure you have the following:

+- A Docker Hub account
+- A Jenkins server set up

+Steps to Build and Push Docker Images:

+1. Set up Docker Hub credentials and repository names in the environment section of your Jenkinsfile
+2. Set the branch name in the environment variable GIT_BRANCH.
+3. Run the Jenkinsfile - Trigger the Jenkins pipeline to build and push the images.